wdporter/acim/text/3-the-innocent-perception/i-atonement-without-sacrifice/index.md

 {% if showCommentary %}
 ::: details Commentary
-(2) [these] passage well illustrate Jesus’ clear awareness of the use of symbols in *A Course of Miracles* as *reflections* of the truth, since the non-dualistic nature of truth cannot be expressed directly from one to the another (also [T-3.III.4](/text/3-the-innocent-perception/iii-perception-versus-knowledge#4), [T-14.X.1:2–4,6–7; 2:1–2,4](/text/14-teaching-for-truth/x-the-equality-of-miracles#1).
-Wapnick, FCTL, p.60.) (re Wapnick, sometimes skepticism is called for –Ed.)
+(2) [these] passage well illustrate Jesus’ clear awareness of the use of symbols in *A Course of Miracles* as *reflections* of the truth, since the non-dualistic nature of truth cannot be expressed directly from one to the another (also [T-3.III.4](/text/3-the-innocent-perception/iii-perception-versus-knowledge/#4), [T-14.X.1:2–4,6–7; 2:1–2,4](/text/14-teaching-for-truth/x-the-equality-of-miracles/#1).
+Wapnick, FCTL, p.60.)

 (3) The mistake [of ritualisation] is more usually spoken of in the Course as the confusion of form with content, most clearly seen in the discussion of special love relationships, where the content of hate and guilt is concealed behind the form of love.
 (Wapnick, LDNC, p.528.)